Broham/PassGen/readme.md

 #PassGen
 ##A targeted password brute force tool

-PassGen is intended to take a word suspected as being the base for a password and generate a potential password list using different combinations of capital letters and common substitutions.
+PassGen is intended to generate a potential password list for a target word using different combinations of capital letters and common substitutions.
 For example, say you suspect someone is using their last name, "Smith" as their password.
 By executing:
 ```
 python passgen.py smith
 ```